postmodern/command_kit-completion/README.md

 The rake task loads the CLI class and uses the [completely] library to generate the shell completion rules.

+## Features

+* Supports automatically generating completion rules from a [command_kit] CLI class's options and sub-commands.
+* Supports loading additional completion rules from a YAML file.

 ## Examples

 ```ruby